 The 2019 Federal Election has been announced for 18 May, and both parties are now presenting their campaign policies to the nation.

 It’s important to be aware of these policies and any potential positive or negative impacts they may have on your super and retirement planning if the ALP wins the election.
 This article summarises the ALP main announcements related to superannuation, tax, investing and matters that may affecting your retirement planning.

 The ALP have proposed more super and tax related policies than the Coalition because the Coalition have been in government since 2013 and have already introduced significant changes to superannuation and the Age Pension since then.
-For an overview of the key changes the Coalition have made in recent years see SuperGuide article The rules of superannuation: Your guide for 2019/2020.
+For an overview of the key changes the Coalition have made in recent years see SuperGuide article Superannuation rule changes: Your guide for 2020/2120.

 Both the ALP and the Coalition have pledged no new taxes on superannuation beyond what they have already announced.

 Note: You can read an overview of the Coalition’s super and retirement policies here.